Alt-J: 2011–2012: An Awesome Wave and touring

-The title "An Awesome Wave" was taken from the Bret Easton Ellis novel American Psycho.
+The title "An Awesome Wave" was taken from the 1991 Bret Easton Ellis novel American Psycho.

 2013–2016: Departure of Sainsbury and This Is All Yours

 On 11 January 2014, the band announced that Sainsbury had decided to leave the group, and that they remained friends.
-In early June 2014, alt-J announced a 2014 tour to take place in North America over October and November.
-The 23-day tour started in Vancouver, B.C. on 14 October and ended in Washington, D.C. on 19 November.
+In early June 2014, Alt-J announced a 2014 tour to take place in North America over October and November.
+The 23-day tour started in Vancouver, B.C., on 14 October and ended in Washington, D.C., on 19 November.
 On 9 June 2014, they announced their second album This Is All Yours, that was released on 22 September 2014.
-This Is All Yours went straight to Number 1 on the UK's Official Albums Chart. alt-J headlined the September 2015 edition of Boston Calling Music Festival.
-It received a score of 4.0/10 from Pitchfork.
-As a replacement for Sainsbury, Cameron Knight became a supporting member for alt-J's live shows.
+This Is All Yours went straight to number 1 on the UK's Official Albums Chart.
+Alt-J headlined the September 2015 edition of Boston Calling Music Festival.
+As a replacement for Sainsbury, Cameron Knight became a supporting member for Alt-J's live shows.

 2017–2020: Relaxer

-On 3 March 2017 alt-J began teasing their third studio album on their social media accounts with an audio clip captioned "00110011 01110111 01110111" (Binary code for "3ww").
+On 3 March 2017 Alt-J began teasing their third studio album on their social media accounts with an audio clip captioned "00110011 01110111 01110111" (Binary code for "3ww").
 Stereogum reported later that day that the band's third album would be titled Relaxer and was scheduled for release on 2 June 2017.
-On 6 March 2017 alt-J released "3WW," which features lead singer Ellie Rowsell of Wolf Alice, as a digital single and announced dates for the Relaxer Tour in support of the album.
-Three weeks later, on 29 March, they released "In Cold Blood," the second single from Relaxer.
+On 6 March 2017 Alt-J released "3WW", which features lead singer Ellie Rowsell of Wolf Alice, as a digital single and announced dates for the Relaxer Tour in support of the album.
+Three weeks later, on 29 March, they released "In Cold Blood", the second single from Relaxer.
 In anticipation of their third album, the band released an online video game, whose soundtrack was their single "3WW," as well as announcing in May 2017 that they would be playing a five-date UK tour at seaside venues, starting on 4 September 2017.

-On 24 May 2017 alt-J released "Adeline," the third single from Relaxer.
+On 24 May 2017 Alt-J released "Adeline", the third single from Relaxer.
 The album was released shortly afterwards, on 2 June 2017.
-"Deadcrush," the fourth single from the album, was released on 12 July and was featured as a soundtrack in the FIFA 18 game.
+"Deadcrush", the fourth single from the album, was released on 12 July and was featured as a soundtrack in the FIFA 18 game.
 Fifth single "Pleader" arrived on 15 September 2017.
 Several tracks from Relaxer have since been remixed by a diverse array of artists.

-Relaxer was nominated for the 2017 Mercury Prize and received 4.5/10 on Pitchfork.
+Relaxer was nominated for the 2017 Mercury Prize.

 On 28 September 2018 an alternative version of Relaxer was released.
 The album, titled Reduxer, is a "rap heavy do-over" of the previous year's record.

-2021–present: The Dream
+Since 2021: The Dream

 On 16 September 2021, the band announced their first single since 2018, titled "U&ME", would be released 22 September 2021.
 The single's release coincided with the announcement of their fourth album, The Dream, which was released 11 February 2022.